William Phips: John Knepp's Account

+Everything known about the crew comes from a detailed journal of the trip to Boston kept by Knepp, and he has rightly been called a "hostile observer", but he was often ignorant of the complex nature of the voyage, as well as basic colonial politics.
+By the time the ship set sail the next day, Phips and Knepp were distinctly at odds, as Knepp records when asked for a cabin or berth and was told he would have to make do sleeping on a trunk.
+The articles of agreement testify to the trust that the King and Narborough placed in Phips, and the crew seemed willing to do as Phips commanded, but Knepp acted as if he was not beholden to Phips.
+Knepp's journal is addressed to Narborough (and Haddock), and presents Phips in a negative light.
+Knepp excelled at taking coordinates and seemed trained in piloting, but did not exhibit a breadth of experience or knowledge of the rigging.
+Though he recorded every perceived misstep by Phips, his careful plotting of the journey also shows the great ability Phips possessed as a sailor, crossing the Atlantic in half the time of another ship that they meet and making first landfall at Cape Ann.

 Randolph arrived at Boston

 On October 27, Increase Mather recorded his one and only diary entry for all of 1683: "Randolph arrived at Boston."
 Phips quickly began to provide a show of force for Randolph by insisting other ships strike their colors and firing across their bows if they did not.
-Knepp claims that Narborough did not condone this, and many historians have followed his lead in treating Phips' activities in Boston harbor as arrogant showboating, but it seems clear from the letters of Randolph and Blathwayt that Phips was not doing this merely for some explosive fun.
-Phips cites personal instructions from the King, and indeed Charles II was known to have insisted on a salute to his flag.
-As Phips was creating chaos for the Massachusetts government, he continued to pursue his original intention of gathering diving equipment and divers to take to the Bahamas.
+Knepp claims that Narborough did not condone this, and many historians have followed his lead in treating Phips' activities in Boston harbor as arrogant showboating, but it seems clear from the letters of Randolph and Blathwayt that Phips had reason for his actions Phips cites personal instructions from the King, and indeed Charles II was known to have insisted on a salute to his flag.
+As Phips created chaos Massachusetts government, he continued to pursue his original intention of gathering diving equipment and divers to take to the Bahamas.
 Phips later followed the same procedures of requiring ships to strike in the West Indies and with a new crew in Bermuda.
 Phips lack of experience in the Royal Navy would suggest he likely made mistakes and did not always go about this procedure in the best way.
-It must have been a strange and uncomfortable chore for someone whose loyalties were with Boston (in '76 the records show initiated the building of a house in Boston).
+It must have been a strange and uncomfortable chore for someone whose loyalties were with Boston.
 Randolph was never one to withhold criticism, but he did not complain of Phips activities in Boston harbor that winter, and Randolph even seems to have assisted Phips by searching a ship for him.
 But choosing a threatening posture showed Randolph's inability to understand the New England character, and it did not produce the effect Randolph intended.
 The magistrates voted to submit to the crown, but the deputies resisted.
-Phips and the Rose became a focal point for the resistance, as Knepp dutifully recorded without understanding the subtext: "Phips crew say that they would as soon fire against this town as against Algiers and called us rebels," is one deposition Knepp records though Knepp seems to believe he is merely recording a barroom brawl. " ... one of the constables in particular told him that he thought Capt.
-Phips had been a town born child, Captain Phips answering him, 'Let him be what he would, he had been sworn at sixteen years of age to be true to the King and his government."
-(As if in an act of delayed vengeance, HMS Rose would be boarded and de-masted, and its captain John George imprisoned, less than six years later during the Boston revolt.)
+Phips and the Rose became a focal point for the resistance.